The 7 Pillars of SEO 2.0

 When you look at SEO 2.0, the blog, the term or me as the force behind the SEO 2.0 philosophy you will notice that at least 6 pillars out of 7 can be partly or wholly attributed to my work.

 I maintain an active online presence via multiple channels.
-I do plenty of outreach on various platforms while currently a SEO 2.0 group is growing on Mixx.
-My participation on at three international social media platforms can be described as substantial.
+I do plenty of outreach on various platforms.
+My participation on at least three international social media sites can be described as substantial.
 There is no problem with recognition due to my name, nickname, avatar and the attraction of the SEO 2.0 concept itself.

 The value aspect is not as easily achieved as the above but I strive to offer and promote the best and most useful information to enable my readers to succeed online.
-Already I can see plenty signs of trust like almost 500 subscribers in my narrow niche, other bloggers linking or referring to me, overall acceptance for my submissions and content on various social sites etc.
+Already I can see plenty signs of trust like a lot of subscribers and followers in my narrow niche, other bloggers linking or referring to me, overall acceptance for my submissions and content on various social sites etc.

 So all in all: The 7 pillars of SEO 2.0 empower you to succeed online.

 I’m living proof.
-When I gain the authority described above I will probably even sell you something.
-By then you will trust me as much that I won’t need any marketing at all.
+When you gain the authority described above you can even sell something without the needs of advertising.
+By then people will trust you as much that you won’t need any marketing at all.
 I hate the term in the first place.
 The Internet is no market.
+That’s just a tiny part of it.

 Stay with me to grasp the concept of value.
 Content, freebies or products are not value per se.